How to Choose an International Moving Company

-This requires experience both in packing your household and preparing it for moving abroad, all of the logistics necessary for the international transfer, and all of the many tasks involved in getting your cargo from the boat to your ultimate destination.
+This requires experience in packing your household and preparing it for moving abroad, all of the logistics necessary for the international transfer, and all of the many tasks involved in getting your cargo from the boat to your ultimate destination.

-If you send less than a full container load, your things will be transferred to a warehouse where they will be palletized and then loaded onto a container.
+If you send less than a full container load, your things will be transferred to a warehouse, where they will be palletized and then loaded onto a container.
 While on the boat, containers are automatically moved many times between ports, taken off the boat, many times manually unloaded during the customs clearance process at the port of entrance, sometimes transferred to a clearance warehouse, then usually held until delivered.
 In many countries, even private containers never leave the port, and local regulations require that delivery be done on moving trucks.

-Some of the things that need to be considered are the number of times that something will be handled, special packaging materials necessary for international moves (both cartons and wood must conform to certain stringent standards that differ from country to country), creating a shipping inventory, palletizing and space consumption just to name a few.
+Some of the things that need to be considered are the number of times that something will be handled, special packaging materials necessary for international moves (both cartons and wood must conform to certain stringent standards that differ from country to country), creating a shipping inventory, palletizing and space consumption to name a few.

 The importance of experienced international movers doesn’t end with packing and loading your personal belongings.
 The most important part of our job is the logistics.
 No two moves are identical, and almost all moves have some degree of complexity to them.
-Our logistics team will work with you to make sure that your cargo arrives at its destination on time and on budget.
+Our logistics team will work with you to ensure that your cargo arrives at its destination on time and on budget.
 Clients who want it can get updates about the status of their cargo.

 Experience in your Destination Country

-Customs clearance can only be done by qualified and licensed customs agents, this will be true in every country.
+Customs clearance can only be done by qualified and licensed customs agents; this will be true in every country.
 Hiring one of these by yourself should not be done, you have no idea what the final charge to you will be.
 There are countries where customs clearance can take several days.

 SDC International Shipping has established relationships with partners in countries around the world.
 In Europe, for instance, we have our own teams because of the volume of our outgoing business to the continent.
 In most other countries, we have partners with whom we have worked for years.

 Please note that there are countries where your presence at customs clearance or inspection is mandatory.
-Our partners will still be there to do all of the work for you, but it the local laws require your presence, you will have to be a part of the process.
+Our partners will still be there to do all of the work for you, but you will have to be a part of the process if the local laws require your presence.
 If you are sending a motor vehicle, your physical presence at a safety and emissions inspection or licensing facility is required in most countries.

 You probably have never heard of the Federal Maritime Commission.
 For most people, there is little reason for them ever to hear about it.
-You have probably heard names like the FCC, EPA and CDC often.
-These are independent federal agencies of the United States government that are tasked with specific tasks like ensuring that there are standards for communications, environmental protections or disease control (we recommend that all of our clients consult the CDC list of recommended vaccinations before moving).
+You have probably heard names like the FCC, EPA, and CDC often.
+These are independent federal agencies of the United States government that are tasked with specific tasks like ensuring that there are standards for communications, environmental protections, or disease control (we recommend that all of our clients consult the CDC list of recommended vaccinations before moving).

 One of the key factors in choosing an international shipping company is the services that they offer.
 A reliable international shipping company should offer the full array of services directly connected to moving your family’s belongings from your origin in the United States to your destination in another country

 What services should you expect?
-Packing and loading should of course be offered.
+Packing and loading should, of course, be offered.
 A real packing service includes all of the packaging materials necessary for an international move.
-If you have any particularly fragile items, they will need to be crated, using special wood that is treated and approved for international shipping.
+If you have any particularly fragile items, they will need to be crated, using special wood treated, and approved for international shipping.
 Things like motorcycles should also be crated.
-You should expect for a detailed packing list to be prepared for you, this list will later be attached to the customs forms used when your cargo arrives in your new country.
+You should expect a detailed packing list to be prepared for you, this list will later be attached to the customs forms used when your cargo arrives in your new country.

 If you are sending a licensed vehicle, destination services such as delivery to the licensing facility should be offered.
 If you are moving somewhere with difficult access, moving vans should be offered.
 Moving debris should also be cleared away from your destination while the movers are still there.

 One other necessary service for international moves is international moving insurance.
-This insurance policy differs from all other kinds of insurance and is directly related to your move, and should be offered by the international shipping company.
+This insurance policy differs from all other kinds of insurance and is directly related to your move and should be offered by the international shipping company.

 International Shipping Company Recommendations

 Be wary of reviews on other sites, as they are often dishonest and are designed to demand payment from honest companies.
 The BBB and Yelp offer a way for disappointed customers to grieve, and Facebook tries to verify the identity of the users, as does Google.
 Other sites are not to be trusted, and testimonials should be discounted on the cuff.

-We are proud of the service that we provide our customers, and know that they usually write very positive reviews of SDC International Shipping, so feel free to read them!
+We are proud of the service that we provide our customers and know that they usually write very positive reviews of SDC International Shipping, so feel free to read them!
 Check out reviews written by our clients on any of the reliable sources.